adelsz/pgtyped/docs-new/docs/intro.md

 ## Project goals

-- **Smooth dev experience** - Provide a smooth and reliable development experience for engineers that want to use raw SQL queries.
+- **Smooth developer experience** - Provide a smooth and reliable development experience for engineers that want to use raw SQL queries.
 - **Static typing** - SQL queries are validated and fully usable by the typechecker.
 - **No magic** - PgTyped is not a query builder or an ORM.